kubeflow/website/content/en/docs/aws/pipeline.md

 - coginito {{% config-uri-aws-cognito %}}

+You can still retrieve session cookie and pass to backend like we do [here] (#authenticate-kubeflow-pipeline-using-sdk-inside-cluster)

-This is working in progress.
+If you are looking for end to end experience, this is working in progress.
 Once [feat(sdk): Enable AWS ALB authentication in KFP SDK Client](https://github.com/kubeflow/pipelines/pull/4182) PR is merged, user can pass Coginito user username and password to authenticate KFP via AWS Application Load Balancer.

 ## S3 Access from Kubeflow Pipelines